-participant default, addressing both financial and operational defaults.
-An FMIA securities settlement facility should describe the method for identifying a default.
-In particular, an FMIa securities settlement facility should specify whether a declaration of default is automatic or discretionary, and if discretionary, which person or group shall exercise that discretion.
-Key aspects to be considered in designing the rules and procedures include (a); the actions that an FMIa securities settlement facility can take when a default is declared; (b) the extent to which such actions are automatic or discretionary;-(c)-potential changes to the normal settlement practices, should these changes be necessary in extreme circumstances, to ensure timely settlement; (d) the management of transactions at different stages of processing; (e) the expected treatment of proprietary and customer transactions and accounts; (f) the probable sequencing of actions; (g) the roles, obligations, and responsibilities of the various parties, including non-defaulting participants; and (h) the existence of other mechanisms that may be activated to contain the impact of a default.
-An FMIA securities settlement facility should involve its participants, the Reserve Bank and other relevant authorities, and other relevant stakeholders in developing its default rules and procedures (see PrincipleSSF Standard 2 on governance).

-11.1.2.
-In the event of a participant default, financial and other obligations created for non-defaulting participants should be proportional to the scale and nature of participants' activities.
+- 11.1.1 A securities settlement facility should have default rules and procedures that enable the securities settlement facility to continue to meet any obligations to non-defaulting participants in the event of a participant default.
+A securities settlement facility should explain clearly in its rules and procedures what circumstances constitute a participant default, addressing both financial and operational defaults.30 A securities settlement facility should describe the method for identifying a default.
+In particular, a securities settlement facility should specify whether a declaration of default is automatic or discretionary, and if discretionary, which person or group shall exercise that discretion.
+Key aspects to be considered in designing the rules and procedures include: the actions that a securities settlement facility can take when a default is declared; the extent to which such actions are automatic or discretionary; potential changes to the normal settlement practices, should these changes be necessary in extreme circumstances, to ensure timely settlement; the management of transactions at different stages of processing; the expected treatment of proprietary and customer transactions and accounts; the probable sequencing of actions; the roles, obligations and responsibilities of the various parties, including non-defaulting participants; and the existence of other mechanisms that may be activated to contain the impact of a default.
+A securities settlement facility should involve its participants, the Reserve Bank and other relevant authorities, and other relevant stakeholders in developing its default rules and procedures (see SSF Standard 2 on governance). - 11.1.2 In the event of a participant default, financial and other obligations created for non-defaulting participants should be proportional to the scale and nature of participants' activities.
 Disproportionate obligations may place undue demands on participants at a time of wider market distress.